PlatONnetwork/platon.py/docs/examples.rst

             return 1

         def get_suggested_scan_end_block(self):
-            """Get the last mined block on Ethereum chain we are following."""
+            """Get the last mined block on Platon chain we are following."""

             # Do not scan all the way to the final block, as this
             # block might not be mined yet
-            return self.web3.eth.blockNumber - 1
+            return self.web3.platon.blockNumber - 1

         def get_last_scanned_block(self) -> int:
             return self.state.get_last_scanned_block()